firebase/genkit/docs/evaluation.md

 ]
 ```

-You can then use `eval:flow` command to evaluate your flow against the test
+You can then use the `eval:flow` command to evaluate your flow against the test
 cases provided in `testQuestions.json`.

 ```posix-terminal